 Depending on the menu of the evening, during the class you will dice, slice, chop, mince, wash, toss, stir, marinade and knead as you’re taken step-by-step through the basics.
-We specialize in Indian and Thai food – the worlds most vibrant and flavorful cuisines.
-Classes are BYOB, and there is no corkage fee.
-Classes include instruction, recipes, ingredients and of course enjoying all the delicious food that you learn to prepare.
+We specialize in Indian and Thai food – the world’s most vibrant and flavorful cuisines.
+Classes are BYOB and include instruction, recipes, ingredients and of course enjoying all the delicious food that you learn to prepare and cook.

 Classes are hands on, and participation during cooking is encouraged.
 You’ll chop, mince, toss, knead, marinate, stir and serve, depending on what we’re cooking.
 If you’re the type who likes to sit and watch, you’re more than welcome to do so.

 Class sizes vary depending on the night of the week and the menu for the class.
 Weeknight classes tend to be six to ten people, while weekend classes tend to be ten to twelve people.
 Private classes can be organized if you’d like with as few as two and as many as 30+ people.
 Please contact us to plan a private event.
 Private events can be organized any day of the week for lunch or dinner time classes.